mandrasch/ddev-pull-wp-scripts/README.md

 🧘&nbsp; *Keep calm and pull your site.* 🧘

 Open collection of DDEV pull scripts for happy local WordPress development.
 Pull in the latest site content to your dev laptop for local testing and development.
+Requires at least [DDEV 1.18.2](https://github.com/drud/ddev/releases/tag/v1.18.2).

-Requires at least [DDEV 1.18.2](https://github.com/drud/ddev/releases/tag/v1.18.2), Status: Work in Progress
+Status: Work in Progress, please use with caution.

 ## Scripts